rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-10-18-team-sectumsempra.md

 ---
-title: “How lucky are we to have something that makes saying goodbye so hard!”
+title: How lucky are we to have something that makes saying goodbye so hard!
 layout: post
 created_at: Thu Oct 18 2018
 permalink: blog/2018-10-18-team-sectumsempra